tchinchow/story-customized/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

-**Does it fit with Story's design?**
+**Does it fit with Story-Customized's design?**
-Tell us why your idea is a good fit for Story in particular, rather than generically being a good idea.
-Does it align well with Story's goals of simplicity, elegance?
-Is your idea targeted towards Story's intended audience and use case?
+Tell us why your idea is a good fit for Story-Customized in particular, rather than generically being a good idea.
+Does it align well with Story-Customized's goals of simplicity, elegance?
+Is your idea targeted towards Story-Customized's intended audience and use case?